DoctorEvidence/dpack/README.md

 * 5 ("u") - `undefined` (used as value to indicate a property should be omitted)

 The next 10 codes are property definition codes.
 The parser needs to read the next value after this token as the parameter for the property that is being created or modified.
-The next four codes are used to define the kye property, the next value after this token is the *key* that is associated with this property.
+The first property definition codes are property creation definitions, which define a new property for the current slot.
+The property definition code can be followed by the value/parameter which defines the *key* that is associated with this property.
+The value/parameter that defines the key can be elided; if the property code is followed by a sequence or another property definition token, the key is not specified and defaults to `null`.
 The codes below indicate which property type to be created (and each type defines how the rudimentary values are converted to final values):
 * 6 ("v") - Default property type
 * 7 ("w") - Array property type
 * 8 ("x") - Referencing property type
 * 9 ("y") - Numeric property type
-* 10 - Reserved
+* 10 - ("z") - Binary property type
 The next three codes are used indicate to other types of modification to the current property.
 Again, the parser should read the next value.
-The next value is the parameter for the property modification.
+The next value is the parameter for the property modification, and in this case any type of token/value should be treated as the parameter.
 This may be used to modify a previously defined property, providing additional information about the property:
-* 11 ("z") - Metadata - Provides metadata for a property, like a class name/converter that should be used for to transform values instances of specific classes.
+* 11 ("{") - Metadata - Provides metadata for a property, like a class name/converter that should be used for to transform values instances of specific classes.
-* 12 ("{") - Copy property - The parameter should be a number or null, and a number indicates index position of the property that should be copied into this property.
+* 12 ("|") - Copy property - The parameter should be a number or null, and a number indicates index position of the property that should be copied into this property.
 A null indicates that the parent of this property should be copied into this property.
 This is a shallow copy; the source property's type, key, parent, and array of child properties should be copied, but afterwards the target property should have a pointer or reference to the source's child properties.
 Multiple copy-properties can be sequentially applied to a single property slot to access grandparents and grandchild properties.
 A copy-property with a null parameter that is followed by a copy-property token can be collapsed to two consecutive copy-property tokens, omitting the null.
 * 13 ("}") - Set Referencing Position - The parameter/value should be a number, and the current property should be a referencing property, this resets the index position in the set of referenceable values, for the addition of future strings and sequences.
+If the value is `null`, the position index is set to null, and future strings and sequences should not be added to the set of referenceable values (until the position is reset to a number).
-* 14 ("|") - Type definition - The parameter can be used to define the property's child properties.
+* 14 ("\~") - Type definition - The parameter can be used to define the property's child properties.
 The parameter value should be read using the current property, so a sequence of property definitions will populate the child properties.
 The value returned has no effect or meaning, this used for parsing an object structure without having to return a value (the actual value/object instance can be parsed as the next value after the property).
 * 15 - Reserved
 (No number above 15 can be represented with the tokens since the stop bit is used to distinguish from type 7.)